-To, THE BOARD OF DIRECTORS LASA SUPERGENERICS LIMITED
+THE BOARD OF DIRECTORS

-We, Omkar Herlekar, Chairman and Managing Director and Ravishankar Ramprasad Kabra, Chief Financial Officer of Lasa Supergenerics Limited to the best of our knowledge and belief, certify that:
+We, Dr. Omkar Pravin Herlekar, Chairman & Managing Director and Mr. Ravi Shankar Kabra Chief Financial Officer of the Company hereby certify that:

-- a) We have reviewed financial statements and the Cash Flow Statement for the quarter ended March 31, 2021 and that to the best of our knowledge and belief: - i) these statements do not contain any materially untrue statement or omit any material fact or contain statements that might be misleading: - ii) these statements together present a true and fair view of the company's affairs and are in compliance with existing accounting standards, applicable laws and regulations. - b) There are to the best of our knowledge and belief, no transactions entered into by the company during the year which are fraudulent, illegal or violative of the company's code of conduct. - c) We accept the responsibility for establishing and maintaining internal controls and that we have evaluated the effectiveness of the internal control systems of the company and we have disclosed to the auditors and the Audit Committee, deficiencies in the design or operation of the internal controls, if any, of which we are aware and the steps we have taken or propose to take to rectify these deficiencies. - d) We have indicated to the auditors and the Audit Committee: - i) significant changes in internal control during the year; - ii) significant changes in accounting policies during the year and that the same have been disclosed in the notes of the financial statements; and - iii) instances of significant fraud of which we have become aware and the involvement therein, if any of the management or an employee having a significant role in the company's internal control system over financial reporting.
+- A. We have reviewed the financial results and cash flow statement for the year ended March 31, 2022 and that to the best of our knowledge and belief: - i.
+These statements do not contain any false or misleading statement or figures and do not omit any material fact which may make the statements or figures contained therein misleading; and - ii.
+These statements together present a true and fair view of the Company's affairs and are in compliance with existing accounting standards, applicable laws and regulations. - B. There are, to the best of our knowledge and belief, no transactions entered into by the Company during the year ended which are fraudulent, illegal or violative of the Company's Code of Conduct. - C. We accept responsibility for establishing and maintaining internal financial controls for financial reporting and we have evaluated the effectiveness of internal control systems of the Company pertaining to financial reporting and we have disclosed to the auditors and the audit committee, deficiencies in the design or operation of such internal controls, if any of which they are aware and the steps they have taken or propose to take to rectify these deficiencies. - D. We have indicated to the Auditors and the Audit committee: - i. significant changes in internal control over financial reporting during the year, if any; - ii.
+Significant changes in accounting policies during the year and that the same have been disclosed in the notes to the financial statements, if any; and - iii.
+Instances of significant fraud of which we have become aware and the involvement therein, if any, of the management or an employee having a significant role in the Company's internal control system over financial reporting.